 By the time he retired, it was estimated that Mvp had accrued more than half a million dollars in earnings.
 Throughout his StarCraft career, Mvp was a part of – and helped launch – some of the most prestigious StarCraft organisations in history.
 The impact he had on the industry and the game itself is unparalleled, and his presence is sorely missed today.

 4. Lee ‘Flash’ Young-ho

-Like Mvp, Flash retired some time ago, but he’s still talked about today as one of the best StarCraft players of all time.
+Like Mvp, Flash retired some time ago, but he’s still talked about today as the best StarCraft player of all time.
 While he was an active competitor, Flash was an almost unstoppable presence, dominating both StarCraft and StarCraft II.
 In fact, it was on StarCraft (‘Brood War’) that Flash made the majority of his esports fortune.

 According to esportsearnings.com, Flash is the highest earner in the history of StarCraft: Brood War.
 Today, Flash exists as a literal Hall of Famer where StarCraft is concerned.
 If Flash had seen more success on StarCraft II, he’d certainly be a contender for the ultimate, top spot.